Mateis/mateis.github.io/stateoftheworld/index.md

 # State of the world
 There is so much going on at this planet.
 How to make sense of all of it.

+State of the world is lower priority because it requires to keep up to date.
+It requires constant updating of believes.
+Durable knowledge is more effective time spend of making sense of the world.
+Still, the state is the actual current observable (micro) structure of the system.
+Hence, for operations, execution and making a change in the state (however small) happens in the current state.
+Hence, for [praxis](/enterprise-index.md), the detailed or real or implemented or observable situational state of affairs is relevant.

 ## Input resources
 A few sources that can help.